Blockchain Ad Tech. The Big Promise of a Bright Future for Digital Advertising

 SmartyAds support for Blockchain

 SmartyAds has always been working at the cutting edge of innovation, helping publishers and advertisers to get access to the latest technologies.
-We have already deployed blockchain-based services into our advertising stack at all levels, including white label.
-At the moment, we encourage our demand and supply clients to embrace blockchain technology and join our verified blockchain network.
+We have already deployed blockchain-based services into our advertising stack at all levels, including white label ad stack.
+At the moment, we encourage our demand and supply clients to embrace blockchain technology and join our verified Blockchain Network.

 This September, we've proudly presented our Blockchain AdStack that features distributed ledger network and futures contract trading technology at dmexco conference in Cologne, Germany.
 We have received a lot of attention from the industry and this gives us hope that blockchain-based transactions would become the core framework for programmatic advertising in 2018.